maybenotime/CSS/README.md

 You can see more details in our paper.

 ## Files
-- NMT_to_SS: build pseudo-Chinese-SS data, which describe in section 4.1
+- NMT_to_SS: build pseudo-Chinese-SS data, which describe in section 4.1.
--
+- baseline_code: train code and predict code.

 ## Load from Huggingface